 When browsing the merchants, you can stretch your shopping dollar by shopping with a pen and paper first.
 Make a note of anything you think you might want, noting the price and the booth number of the merchant so you can easily find them again.
 Then when you get back to camp review your list and decide what you can actually afford.
 If there is something that you really want but can't afford, remember that many merchants will do mail order.
 Get their business card or make a note of them in your merchant directory so you can contact them after Pennsic.

-Visit the Pennsic Merchant Office for information on applying for merchant space, purchasing ads in the Merchant booklet, selling dates and hours, tax license information, and shipping merchandise to Pennsic.
+Visit the Pennsic Merchant Office for information on applying for merchant space, purchasing ads in the Merchant book, selling dates and hours, tax license information, and shipping merchandise to Pennsic.

-Ads for the on-site merchant booklet are due by May 1st.
+Ads for the on-site merchant book are due by May 1st.

 Other good advice on camping safety, health, and hygiene is in Bart the Bewildered's Pennsic War Guide.

-Be sure you read and understand all of the Pennsic Site Rules (which appear in the Pennsic On-site Booklet).
+Be sure you read and understand all of the Pennsic Site Rules listed in the Pennsic On-site Book.
 If you have any questions about any of the rules, be sure you obtain answers before leaving for Pennsic, so you don't have any unhappy surprises once you arrive.